 The damage from the incident amounted to 1 million rubles.
 The inspection revealed violations of mandatory requirements for the operation of air transport and the procedure for notifying the incident.
 Information about the incident was not reported to the control authorities.

-The Ministry of Transport and Infrastructure (MTI) of Rostransnadzor for the Far Eastern Federal District also found violations in the training of flight personnel, ensuring the flight safety management system, and inadequate control over personnel performing maintenance.
+The Ministry of Transport and Infrastructure (MTU) of Rostransnadzor for the Far Eastern Federal District also found violations in the training of flight personnel, ensuring the flight safety management system, and inadequate control over personnel performing maintenance.

 Earlier, www1.ru reported that the service life of Yak-40 aircraft is planned to be extended to 60 years.